agude/agude.github.io/_drafts/2021-03-01-date_science_money.md

 Negotiating an offer is stressful but lucrative.
 Data scientists receive many different kinds of compensation and our profession is in high demand, which makes negotiating easier because we have many levers to pull and the hiring manager just wants to get your signature.
-It’s easier than you think, and you truly have nothing to lose.
+It's easier than you think, and you truly have nothing to lose.

 ---